Workflow-Manager-admin/storetrack-inventory-system-95286-c1e64421/assets/supabase.md

 ## Integration Status

-- Successfully connected to the Supabase project using the provided credentials.
+- Successfully connected to the Supabase project using the provided credentials (SUPABASE_DB_URL, SUPABASE_KEY, SUPABASE_URL, last validated 2024-06).
-- As of this setup, attempts to retrieve table metadata and schema details via both REST and direct SQL/admin RPCs failed due to the following error from Supabase:
+- As of this setup, attempts to retrieve table metadata and schema details via both REST and direct SQL/admin RPCs fail due to the following error from Supabase:

   ```
   Could not find the function public.run_sql(query) in the schema cache
   ```

-  This usually indicates missing administrative or metadata functions (`run_sql`) in the Supabase instance, which restricts in-depth programmatic schema extraction.
+  This indicates the administrative or metadata function (`run_sql`) is not available in this Supabase instance, restricting in-depth programmatic schema extraction.
+However, all direct CRUD operations on known tables and standard queries work as expected.
+  - Environment variables currently match the Supabase dashboard and do not require any update.
+  - User/client integration is up to date and functional.
+  - For advanced database programming or admin operations, the Supabase instance requires enabling the necessary PostgreSQL functions (such as public.run_sql).
 ## Recommendations

 - Confirm that the necessary administrative functions or database extensions are enabled on your Supabase project if advanced schema access is required programmatically.